Atlas V

+In August 2021, ULA announced that Atlas V would be retired and all remaining launches had been sold.
+As of November 2025, 11 launches remain.
+Production of the rocket ended in 2024.
+Future ULA missions will use the Vulcan Centaur launch vehicle, which was designed in part to comply with a Congressional mandate to phase out use of the Russian-made RD-180 engine.

 Vehicle description

-The Atlas V was developed by Lockheed Martin Commercial Launch Services (LMCLS) as part of the U.S. Air Force Evolved Expendable Launch Vehicle (EELV) program and made its inaugural flight on 21 August 2002.
-The vehicle operates from SLC-41 at Cape Canaveral Space Force Station (CCSFS) and SLC-3E at Vandenberg Space Force Base.
+The Atlas V was developed by Lockheed Martin Commercial Launch Services (LMCLS) as part of the U.S. Air Force Evolved Expendable Launch Vehicle (EELV) program and made its inaugural flight on August 21, 2002.
+The vehicle operates from SLC-41 at Cape Canaveral Space Force Station (CCSFS).
+It also operated from SLC-3E at Vandenberg Space Force Base until 2022.
 LMCLS continued to market the Atlas V to commercial customers worldwide until January 2018, when United Launch Alliance (ULA) assumed control of commercial marketing and sales.

 Atlas V first stage

-The Atlas V first stage, the Common Core Booster (CCB), is 3.8 m in diameter and 32.5 m in length.
-It is powered by one NPO Energomash RD-180 main engine burning 284450 kg of liquid oxygen and RP-1.
+The Atlas V first stage, the Common Core Booster (not to be confused with the Delta IV's Common Booster Core), is 3.8 m in diameter and 32.5 m in length.
+It is powered by one Russian NPO Energomash RD-180 main engine burning 284450 kg of liquid oxygen and RP-1.
 The booster operates for about four minutes, providing about 4 MN of thrust.
 Thrust can be augmented with up to five Aerojet AJ-60A or Northrop Grumman GEM 63 strap-on solid rocket boosters, each providing an additional 1.27 MN of thrust for 94 seconds.

 The main differences between the Atlas V and earlier Atlas I and II family launch vehicles are: